African Wildlife Experience

 Accommodation

 Accommodation is provided in a large, newly built, tented camp with up to four people (same gender) sharing each tent.
 The rooms and tents are basic, but the single beds are comfortable with bedding provided (duvets and pillows).
-Showers and toilet facilities are en-suite and hot water is supplied by gas geysers.
+Showers and toilet facilities are en suite and hot water is supplied by gas geysers.

 Power sockets for electrical items are available in each tent and in the communal area.

-You also have access to WiFi in the tented camp.
+You also have access to Wi-Fi in the tented camp.

 Testimonials